notMKwolfie2011/GLauncher-3.0-Perfected-/README.md

+# DISCLAIMER: this was made with ai so i have no idea what some of the files deep in the folders even are

 # GLauncher 3.0 - Ultimate HTML5 Game Launcher

+I Perfected it this will probably be my last version of Glauncher thx for everything

 GLauncher is an advanced web-based platform for seamless game file management, upload, and interactive gameplay.
 Built with modern web technologies and optimized for both development and production environments.